storyteller-aditya/hackathons/README.md

 # Solutions to LeetCode Problems

-This repository holds the solutions to various LeetCode / Daily COding problems that I have practiced over time.
+This repository holds the solutions to various LeetCode / Daily Coding problems that I have practiced over time.

 ## Composition of the Repo
 - components: This package defines the classes that make up every solution: